Our Essential Services

 It is important to know that all work visas in New Zealand are temporary, even the specific visas that can lead to a permanent residence which are covered further in this guide.
 When talking about a temporary work visa in New Zealand that means these types of visas are not geared towards getting permanent residence.

-There are three main temporary work visas in New Zealand:
+There are two main temporary work visas in New Zealand:

 - Working Holiday Visa, which has a duration of one or two years;

 - Essential Skills Work Visa, which allows you to stay between 1 and 5 years depending on your level of skill and the duration of the employment contract;

 Essential Skills Work Visa

 The Essential Skills Work visa is for skilled workers whose job is listed on the Essential Skills in Demand List.
 It allows you to work in the country for up to five years, but the duration may depend on your skill level.
 For a foreigner to fill a job position with this visa, the employer must prove that they could not hire a New Zealander.

 To apply for an Essential Skills work visa, you will need the following documents: